Margaret Reed Lewis

-Margaret Adaline Reed Lewis (1881–1970) was an American cell biologist and embryologist who made contributions to cancer research and cell culture techniques, and was likely the first person to successfully grow mammalian tissue in vitro.
+Margaret Adaline Reed Lewis (November 9, 1881 – July 20, 1970) was an American cell biologist and embryologist who made contributions to cancer research and cell culture techniques, and was likely the first person to successfully grow mammalian tissue in vitro.
 She authored around 150 papers, many co-authored with her husband Warren Harmon Lewis.
-The Lewises developed a growth medium called the Locke-Lewis solution and jointly received the Gerhard Gold Medal from the Pathological Society of Philadelphia.
+The Lewises developed a growth medium called the Locke–Lewis solution and jointly received the Gerhard Gold Medal from the Pathological Society of Philadelphia.

 Early life and education

-Margaret Adaline Reed was born in Kittanning, Pennsylvania, on November 9, 1881, to parents Joseph Cable and Martha A. (Walker) Reed.
+Margaret Adaline Reed was born in Kittanning, Pennsylvania, on November 9, 1881, to Martha A. and Joseph Cable Reed.
 Her early life was "uneventful" according to her but she remembered the flooding of Conemaugh River in May 1889, when she accompanied her father to rescue stranded people using a boat.
 The family later moved to Meyersdale.
 An episode of scarlet fever damaged her hearing.
 She had an interest in medicine from a young age.
-Her parents sent her older sister Jessica and her to a finishing school, Hannah More Academy in 1894 but they were unhappy and were then sent to the Girl's Latin School of Baltimore.
-From 1897 to 1901 she attended Goucher College (then known as Woman's College of Baltimore), where she earned an A.B. in mathematics.
+Her parents sent her older sister Jessica and her to a finishing school, Hannah More Academy in 1894, but they were unhappy and were then sent to the Girl's Latin School of Baltimore.
+From 1897 to 1901 she attended Goucher College (then known as Woman's College of Baltimore), where she earned an A. B. in mathematics.
 She was a member of the Alpha chapter of the Tau Kappa Pi Fraternity.
-After graduation she studied at Bryn Mawr College, Columbia University, and the Universities of Zurich, Paris, and Berlin, but never earned a graduate degree.
-At Bryn Mawr and Columbia she researched regeneration in amphibians and crayfish, with summer visits to the Marine Biological Laboratory at Woodshole where she assisted noted embryologist Thomas Hunt Morgan.
+After graduation, she studied at Bryn Mawr College, Columbia University, and the Universities of Zurich, Paris, and Berlin, but never earned a graduate degree.
+At Bryn Mawr and Columbia, she researched regeneration in amphibians and crayfish, with summer visits to the Marine Biological Laboratory at Woodshole where she assisted the noted American embryologist Thomas Hunt Morgan.

-In 1903 she became a lecturer at the New York Medical College for Women and in 1905 she moved to lecture at Barnard College.
-In 1906 she travelled to Europe and worked at the University of Zurich.
+In 1903, she became a lecturer at the New York Medical College for Women and, in 1905, she moved to lecture at Barnard College.
+In 1906, she traveled to Europe and worked at the University of Zurich.
 She also visited Berlin and Paris.